Half-year Financial Report, 15 August 2019

 Factors of uncertainty over the global economic trend affect the retail trade and consumer confidence in all of the company’s market areas.
 The company’s major strategic risks are associated with changes in consumers’ purchasing behaviour and buying power, especially in Finland and Japan, which are the company’s biggest single countries for business.

 Near-term strategic risks include risks related to changes in the company’s design, product assortment and product distribution and pricing.
 Digitisation in retail trade and the intensified competition and rapidly changing operating environment that this entails also bring risks and new revenue generation models.
 The company’s ability to design, develop and commercialise new products that meet consumers’ expectations while ensuring effective production, sourcing and logistics has an impact on the company’s sales and profitability.
 International e-commerce increases the options available to consumers and multichannel business is of growing importance in the retail trade.
 Maintaining competitiveness in a rapidly changing operating environment being revolutionised by digitisation demands agility, efficiency and the constant re-evaluation of operations.

-The company’s growth is based primarily on opening retailer-owned Marimekko stores and shop-in-shops and expanding e-commerce, on partner-led retail in Asia, as well as setting up company-owned stores and concession shop-in-shops in the company’s main market areas.
+The company’s growth is based primarily on expanding e-commerce, on partner-led retail in Asia, as well as on increasing the sales per square metre of existing stores in the company’s main market areas.
 The Asia-Pacific region is Marimekko’s second-biggest market, and it plays an important role in the company’s growth and internationalisation.
 Changes in distribution channel solutions may impact the company’s sales and profitability.
 Major partnership choices, partnering contracts and other collaboration agreements involve considerable risks.
 With the company’s internationalisation and the growing interest in its brand, risks related to grey exports have increased, which may have an impact on the company’s sales and profitability.
 Store lease agreements in Finland and abroad also contain risks.